-You will find the beach area of Vero Beach to be more laid back and not as touristy or junky as many other Florida beachside towns.
+You will find the beach area of Vero Beach to be more laid back and not as touristy or junky as many other Florida beach side towns.

-Downtown Vero Beach, on the mainland, is more typical of small Florida towns with the old railroad station and a lot of small retail businesses and antique shops.
+The downtown area of Vero Beach, on the mainland, is more typical of small Florida towns with the old railroad station and a lot of small retail businesses and antique shops.

 The area west of Vero Beach straddling State Road 60 has a large regional mall and an outlet mall and many new sprawling subdivisions.

-Modern Vero Beach is home to some of the most exclusive golf and marina oriented residential developments in Florida including Johns Island, The Moorings and Grand Harbor.
+Modern Vero Beach is home to some of the most exclusive golf courses and marina oriented residential developments in Florida including Johns Island, The Moorings and Grand Harbor.